 BC Energy Step Code for New Buildings

-The City of Penticton has implemented the BC Energy Step Code.
-The effective date is March 15, 2019.
+The City of Penticton has implemented the BC Energy Step Code effective March 15, 2019.
 The BC Energy Step Code is a set of steps for improving energy performance levels.
 It measures the efficiency of different parts of the building, such as its airtightness, windows and walls, roofing and mechanical equipment.
 The BC Energy Step Code will help reduce greenhouse gas emissions and increase the energy performance and comfort of new buildings in Penticton.

 Changes to Building Process